-"Can I trust a home pregnancy test or should I see a doctor?
+"Can I trust a home pregnancy test or should I see a doctor?"

 I used two home pregnancy tests and they said I wasn't pregnant but I feel like I am.
 I am 29 and maybe should go see a doc?

 The test requires that you wait until about 2 weeks after conception for it to detect a pregnancy.
 The home pregnancy tests detect the hormone HCG, which is secreted by the new fetus and its placenta.
 The HCG then ends up in the woman's urine for the pregnancy test to detect.
 Most pregnancy tests require that you use the first urine you produce of the day which is usually the most concentrated.
 If you have used the test properly, and you have taken it more than 2 weeks after you had sex, then it is unlikely that you are pregnant.
 These tests have a very high sensitivity and thus, a negative test makes pregnancy unlikely.
 Since you still feel that you may be pregnant, then I suggest that you schedule an appointment with your primary care physician.
 He or she can perform another urine pregnancy test.
 This way you can be sure that it is being taken properly.
 If you are pregnant, then you will need to schedule an appointment with your OBGYN for a pregnancy consultation.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.